 Custody or relationship disputes

-Regret following consensual encounters
+Regret after consensual encounters

 Mental health conditions

-Social pressure or coercion from others
+Social pressure or external coercion

 Attempting to create an alibi or shift blame